top of page

 • In this final antitheses, Jesus lays down his overarching principle: we should freely give to others the love we have freely received from God.

-• This teaching on enemy-love is a unique to Jesus in all ancient history.
+• This teaching on enemy-love is unique to Jesus in all ancient history.

 • Enemy-love is the Gospel: God has loved us even when we were his enemies, and he has made us his friends.